octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

 ## Appchain Guide

-In this tutorial we will learn and practice how to connect Appchain to the Octopus network.
+In this tutorial, we will learn and practice how to connect Appchain to the Octopus network.

 * Register Appchain
 * Integrate Appchain